MshSiam/food-delivery-client/README.md

 ## Features

-- Fully Responsive
+- This website is fully Responsive for desktop, tablet and mobile devices.
 - User can filter product by categories.
 - User can login / signup using google.
 - Any user add products to his cart.
-- User can see his cart details and order.
+- User can increase, decrease or delete products from the cart.
 - Admin can add product.